Probabilistic Contrastive Learning for Domain Adaptation: Discussion

 \subsection{PCL v.s.
 SFCL}

-In contrastive learning, there may be some negative samples that indeed belong to the same category as the query sample, which are called false negative samples.
-Many methods~\cite{dwibedi2021little,khosla2020supervised,xu2020hierarchical} point out that false negative samples are harmful to contrastive learning.
-In this section, we try to answer another important question: \textit{whether can we make feature contrastive learning work well by reducing the false negative samples without probabilistic contrastive learning? }
+In original contrastive learning loss, there may be some negative samples that belong to the same category as the query sample, which are called false negative samples.
+Many methods~\cite{dwibedi2021little,khosla2020supervised} point out that false negative samples are harmful.
+In this section, we try to answer another important question: \textbf{whether can we make FCL work well by reducing the false negative samples without designing PCL? }

-An appropriate way to address the false negative problem is to use supervised feature contrastive learning (SFCL)~\cite{khosla2020supervised}.
-Since the target domain data has no labels, we regard samples with a similarity greater than 0.95 to the query sample as false negative samples and remove them from the denominator.
+An appropriate way to address the false negative samples problem is to use supervised feature contrastive learning (SFCL)~\cite{khosla2020supervised}.
 Table~\ref{tab:SFCL_BCE} shows the experimental comparison.
 It can be seen that SFCL can indeed improve the performance of FCL.
 However, compared with PCL, SFCL has a very limited improvement over FCL.
 Specifically, SFCL can learn better feature representations by alleviating the false negative problem, but it cannot solve the problem of the deviation between the features and class weights.
-The experimental results reveal that the deviation problem is more critical than the negative samples for domain adaptation.
+The experimental results reveal that the deviation problem is more critical than the false negative samples for domain adaptation.